Hypermedia

 Supported locations: innerhtml (default), outerhtml, beforebegin, afterbegin, beforeend, afterend, shadow.

-// Option A: Suffix syntax (Target Selector:Location)
+// Option A: Suffix syntax for href (Target Selector:Location)

 button({